 R = mg

-Table of coefficient of friction between some common materials:
+Table of the coefficient of friction between some common materials:

 |Materials||μs (coefficient of friction)|